Manhattan court must find a dozen jurors to hear first-ever criminal case against a former president

 NEW YORK — (AP) — Of the 1.4 million adults who live in Manhattan, a dozen are soon to become the first Americans to sit in judgment of a former president charged with a crime.

-Jury selection is set to start Monday in ex-President Donald Trump's hush-money case — the first trial among four criminal prosecutions of the presumptive Republican presidential nominee.
+Jury selection is set to start Monday in former President Donald Trump's hush money case — the first trial among four criminal prosecutions of the presumptive Republican presidential nominee.
 The proceedings present a historic challenge for the court, the lawyers and the everyday citizens who find themselves in the jury pool.

 “There is no question that picking a jury in a case involving someone as familiar to everyone as former President Trump poses unique problems,” one of the trial prosecutors, Joshua Steinglass, said during a hearing.